 Why We Need Pet Car Restraint Laws

-In New Jersey, pets in moving vehicles must be secured in a carrier or wear a seat belt.
+In New Jersey, pets in moving vehicles must ride in a carrier or wear a seat belt.
 Failure to comply can result in a fine of $250 to $1000.

-Rhode Island’s pet car restraint law states that pets in vehicles must be under the physical control of a person other than the driver, or be restrained by crates, harnesses, seat belts.
+Rhode Island’s pet car restraint law requires pets to be under the physical control of a person other than the driver, or be restrained by crates, harnesses, seat belts.
 Violations of this law carry fines up to $200.